cation-lang/cation-lang.org/content/category.md

 ```

 <aside>
-<p>In fact, this is a syntactic sugar: <code>data</code> is a macro coming with a standard library, which expends into
+<p>In fact, this is a syntactic sugar: <code>data</code> is a macro coming with the standard library, which expends into
-the code defining type, constructor function and two projections:</p>
+this code, defining type, constructor function and two projections:</p>

 ```
 type Prod